gardehal/python-packages/README.md

 ## TODO

+- fix pylance not recognizing this, temp fix by adding project to ctrl+, then extrapaths
 - respect max width of terminal window
 - asTable should have an option to not use labels, data as columns, not rows - use lists issue?
 - logutil, missing JSON logging